billperegoy/account_cache/README.md

 * At application startup, compute and cache the account balance for all accounts with a balance.
 This is a big operation but the same as the operation that was being done on-demand when users requested it previously.
+* This application also contains a genserver that is intended to emulate traffic to either add charges (debit) or create payments (credit).
+This generates a random transaction several times per second to approximate real user traffic.
+* There is a single page that shows the accounts sorted by amount owed.
+This is built from the cached data so no matter how often you update the page, you will see what was last cached.
+In this example, you will be new data every two minutes.

 ## Issues
 * Should we use ETS?
 This may be a problem as we want a cache that is available